The Skipper Speaks

 The Spitfire project

 This project has become an integral part of life at the flying club.
 It's been a long haul and very tough at times but the results speak for them selves.
-Groups of people joined by a common intrest in the Spitfire have come to gteher to creat something truly remarkable.
+Groups of people joined by a common interest in the Spitfire have come together to create something truly remarkable.
 The ultimate vision for me, has to be seeing the whole squadron on a bright summer’s day, one of those great days where the skylarks fly high into the blue until disturbed by the roar of the squadron as it arrives back from a display, each aircraft taxiing back to the East lawn at Enstone.
 Every aircraft is greeted by its expectant ground crew, fussing over each Spit like mother hens.
-Pilots being welcomed home by their loved ones, kids getting their first chance to sit in a Spitfire that their Dad built.
+Pilots being welcomed home by their loved ones, kids getting their first chance to sit in a Spitfire that their Dad/Mum built.
 Stories in the bar with the listening audience held spell bound by the account of the days sorties Magic!